pboccaletto/CCNA_Course_Notes/Course_Notes/Network_Devices.md

 ## What is a network?

-A computer network is a digital telecommunications network allows NODES to share RESOURCES.
+A computer network is a digital telecommunications network **allows NODES to share RESOURCES**.

-A CLIENT is a device that accesses a service made available by a SERVER.
+A CLIENT is a device that **accesses a service made available by a SERVER**.
+-

-A SERVER is a device that provides functions or services for CLIENTS.
+A SERVER is a device that **provides functions or services for CLIENTS**.

 - Note : The same device can be a CLIENT in some situations and a SERVER in other situations.
 Ex: A Peer-to-Peer network.